Mandy Carter papers, 1970-2023

 -

-Mandy Carter is a self-described "southern out black lesbian social justice activist."
-Since 1968, she has been involved in peace, social, racial and LGBT organizing at the local, state, regional, and national levels.
-She has been based in Durham, N.C., since 1982.
+Mandy Carter is a self-described "southern out black lesbian social justice activist" who has been based in Durham, NC since 1982.
+She has been involved in peace, social, racial, and LGBT organizing at the local, state, regional, and national levels since 1968.

-- The Mandy Carter Papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 2007, 2012 and 2013.
+- The Mandy Carter papers were received by the David M. Rubenstein Rare Book and Manuscript Library as gifts from Mandy Carter from 2007-2025.

 - Processing information: